ocapn/ocapn/implementation-guide/Implementation Guide.md

 Once a new connection has been established by the netlayer, the netlayer hands the rest of the work over to the CapTP implementation to complete configuring an active session.

 CapTP needs to ensure that only a single active session exists between two nodes addressable on the network.
-This prevents unnecessarily opening many duplicate connections, permits reusing the same live object references when referring to the same live objects, and permits assertions that two objects same the same live reference identity.
+This prevents unnecessarily opening many duplicate connections, permits reusing the same live object references when referring to the same live objects, and permits assertions that two objects that have the same object identity also have same live reference identity.

 The first messages exchanged over a CapTP session are to initialize the CapTP session.
 This is done with the `op:start-session` message.
 The message is a record which has the following structure: